The Leading Provider of Online Consultation, Legal Services, Education and Training

 Family Court Matters

-The Legal Framework for Family Court Matters in India
+The Legal Framework of Family Court Matters in India

-• Family Courts Act, 1984: Establishes Family Courts to handle matrimonial and family disputes, focusing on quick and amicable resolution.
+• Family Courts Act, 1984: Establishes Family Courts to handle matrimonial and family disputes, including divorce, child custody, alimony, and related issues, with a focus on quick and amicable resolutions.

-• Wards and Guardianship Act, 1890: This Act outlines the legal process for appointing guardians for minors in India, prioritizing the child’s welfare.
+• Guardians and Wards Act, 1890: Outlines the legal process for appointing guardians for minors in India, prioritizing the child's welfare.
 Family courts handle such cases, regardless of the child's religion.

-• Hindu Minority and Guardianship Act, 1956: This Act applies to Hindus and complements the Wards and Guardianship Act.
+• Hindu Minority and Guardianship Act, 1956: Applies to Hindus and complements the Guardians and Wards Act.
 It designates the father, and then the mother, as the natural guardian of a Hindu minor.
 Family courts use it to settle guardianship and custody disputes within Hindu families.

-• Hindu Adoption and Maintenance Act, 1956: This act deals with the adoption of children among Hindus and the maintenance of dependents.
-Also gives rights for children and family members, inclusive of provisions for maintenance.
+• Hindu Adoption and Maintenance Act, 1956: Deals with the adoption of children among Hindus and the maintenance of dependents.
+Also grants rights to children and family members, including provisions for maintenance.

-• Indian Divorce Act, 1869: Applicable to Christians, this Act governs divorce, judicial separation, and related matters.
+• The Divorce Act, 1869: Applicable to Christians, governs divorce, judicial separation, and related matters.
 Family courts handle cases such as divorce petitions, child custody, and alimony under this law, providing grounds like adultery, cruelty, and desertion for divorce.

-• Parsi Marriage and Divorce Act, 1936: This act regulates the marriages and divorce among Parsis in whole India.
-In this act it states the circumstances for divorce, which includes cruelty, adultery and desertion.
-Also regulates with the matters which relates to alimony and maintenance.
+• Parsi Marriage and Divorce Act, 1936: Regulates the marriages and divorces among Parsis in the whole of India.
+This Act states the circumstances for divorce, which include cruelty, adultery, and desertion.
+Also regulates matters related to alimony and maintenance.

-• Muslim Personal Law (Shariat) Application Act, 1937: This act controls the personal laws for Muslims in India, covering features like divorce, marriage, maintenance, inheritance and custody.
+• Muslim Personal Law (Shariat) Application Act, 1937: Validates the personal laws for Muslims in India, covering features like divorce, marriage, maintenance, inheritance, and custody.

-• Special Marriage Act, 1954: This Act allows marriages between people of different religions or castes without conversion.
+• Special Marriage Act, 1954: Allows marriages between people of different religions or castes without conversion.
 Family courts handle disputes like divorce, child custody, and maintenance, ensuring equal rights for both parties in interfaith or inter-caste marriages.

-• Hindu Marriage Act, 1955: This law regulates marriage, divorce, and other matrimonial issues for Hindus.
-Family courts deal with divorce, child custody, alimony, and other related matters under this Act, which provides legal grounds for divorce like cruelty and desertion.
+• Hindu Marriage Act, 1955: Regulates marriage, divorce, and other matrimonial issues for Hindus.
+Family courts handle divorce, child custody, alimony, and other related matters under this Act, which provides legal grounds for divorce, including cruelty and desertion.

-• Bharatiya Nagrik Suraksha Sanhita, 2023: While generally considered criminal law the BNSS is applicable in family court proceedings, specifically in issues relating to domestic violence, dowry harassment, and child abuse.
-For example: section 144 of BNSS entitle a wife, children, or parents to request maintenance from a person who is refusing or denying to provide for them.
+• Bharatiya Nagarik Suraksha Sanhita, 2023: While generally considered criminal law, the BNSS is applicable in family court proceedings, such as section 144 of BNSS entitles a wife, children, or parents to request maintenance from a person who is refusing or denying to provide for them.

 Special Approach